 Civil unrest/political tension

-We advise Australians to reconsider their need to travel to regions bordering the Ukrainian provinces of Donetsk, Lugansk and Kharkiv due to the volatile security situation in this area.
+We advise Australians to reconsider their need to travel to regions bordering the Ukrainian provinces of Donetsk, Luhansk and Kharkiv due to the volatile security situation in this area.

 The Russian government has declared a state of emergency in nine districts of Rostov Oblast bordering Ukraine.
 The situation along the border remains unpredictable.
 Visitors should be aware of the potential for armed clashes or other violence, and the potential for threats to their security along the Russian-Ukraine border.